ninjudd/cake/README.md

 Now instead of fetching these projects from clojars, `cake deps` will run `cake jar` in each project checkout and copy the resulting jar along with all deps into your main project's `lib` directory.
-You still have to run `cake deps` for subproject changes to show up in your main project.
-If you want changes to clojure source files to show up immediately, you can also add the subproject `src` directory to your project classpath like this:
+You still have to run `cake deps` for subproject changes to show up in your main project, but this is probably best in most cases.

+If you really do want changes to clojure source files to show up immediately, you can always add the subproject `src` directory to your project classpath like this:

     project.classpath = /Users/justin/projects/useful/src